Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Method

 \subsection{Semantic-Topo-Metric Representation (STMR)}

-Previous LLM-based VLN methods use natural language to describe current observations, or nodes and edges of a topological graph to model the spatial information of the environment.
-However, in open scenarios, simple directional words such as "next to" or "aside" are not enough to describe complex spatial relationships, which can easily introduce ambiguity into LLMs.
-To address this challenge, we introduce the Semantic-Topo-Metric Representation (STMR) to enhance the spatial-aware reasoning capability of LLMs.
+Previous LLM-based VLN methods use natural language to describe current observations, or a topological graph to model the spatial information of the environment.
+However, in open scenarios, simple directional words such as ``next to" or ``aside" are insufficient for describing complex spatial relationships, often leading to ambiguity in LLMs.
+To address this challenge, we introduce the STMR to enhance the spatial-aware reasoning capability of LLMs.
 Specifically, STMR incrementally takes an RGB image $I_t^R$ and a depth map $I_t^D$ as input from each step, and generates a dynamically updated matrix representation with semantic, topological, and metric information as its output.
 The details of STMR are presented as follows.

-\paragraph{2D Visual Perception}
+\subsubsection{2D Visual Perception.}

-Impressed by the powerful open-vocabulary detection capabilities of Grounding DINO $\operatorname{GD}(\cdot)$, as well as the captioning and segmentation capabilities of Tokenize Anything model $\operatorname{TA}(\cdot)$, we integrate these two models as our 2D visual perceptor, as illustrated in \cref{fig:2DVP}.
-Given a single RGB image $I_t^R$ and an instruction $L$ as input, we first obtain detailed landmark categories using a Landmark Extractor $\operatorname{LE}(\cdot)$ driven by an LLM, and then identify the corresponding bounding box for each category through $\operatorname{GD}(\cdot)$.
-Next, we employ $\operatorname{TA}(\cdot)$ to take each bounding box as a prompt and output a set of 2D semantic masks $m^{(t)}$ and captions $z^{(t)}$ for the current RGB image $I_t^R$.
+Impressed by the powerful open-vocabulary detection capabilities of Grounding DINO $\operatorname{GD}(\cdot)$, as well as the captioning and segmentation capabilities of Tokenize Anything model $\operatorname{TA}(\cdot)$, we integrate these two models as our 2D visual preceptor, as illustrated in \cref{fig:2DVP}.
+Given a single RGB image $I_t^R$ and an instruction $L$ as input, we first obtain detailed landmark categories $C = \{c_1, c_2, ..., c_n\}$ using a Landmark Extractor $\operatorname{LE}(\cdot)$ driven by an LLM, and then identify the corresponding bounding box for each category through $\operatorname{GD}(\cdot)$.
+Next, we employ $\operatorname{TA}(\cdot)$ to take each bounding box as a prompt and output a set of 2D semantic masks $m^{(t)}$ and captions $h^{(t)}$ for the current RGB image $I_t^R$.
 The entire process can be described as: